MS3Inc/tavros-jenkins-libraries/README.md

     Helm release is updated with last commit hash as annotation Changes to platform repo are committed and pushed Flux sees change and creates/updates pod

+Given two pipelines that are running camelwebservice() at the same time When updates are rejected in pipeline B because pipeline A finished first Then pipeline B doesn't fail
 ```